Anadi0094/Soluble-Solidity/README.md

 ### Executing program

 To run this program, use Remix, an online Solidity IDE.
 Visit the Remix website at Remix IDE https://remix.ethereum.org/, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., HelloWorld.sol).
 Copy and paste the following code into the file, which includes functions to mint and burn tokens.
+The code link from the Remix IDE is provided here: MyToken.sol
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;